Webinative/dockerise-django/docs/part_2.md

 ]
 ```

-#### Note
+#### Notes

 1. CIDR value should be specified considering your network.
 If your local IP starts with `192.168.1.XXX`, you will have to use `192.168.1.0/24`.
-1. If your team is spread across `192.168.2.XXX`, `192.168.3.XXX` and so on, then consider adding those subnets in the list.
+1. If your team is spread across `192.168.2.XXX`, `192.168.3.XXX` and so on, then consider adding those subnets to the list.
-1. The newly added middleware should be the first in the list.
+1. The newly added middleware should be the first on the list.

 Save the file and wait for the server to restart.
 Refresh your mobile browser and you should still see the home page.